frivolta/rivoltafilippo-next/_posts/javascript-merge-arrays-without-duplicates.md

 ## Third solution

-Overall **the reduce method at the beginning has still the better performance**.
-Between the last two solutions there is not a lot of difference in terms of complexity and execution speed but the second one is cleaner and more readable.
-We can take a step even further and try the **ES6 Set feature** that takes all the values from an iterable object, an array in our case, but since **any element in a Set must be unique in the collection** it will skip the duplicates without any effort for us.
+Overall, t**he _reduce_ method at the beginning still has the better performance**.
+Between the last two solutions there is **no significant difference** in complexity and execution speed, but t**he second is cleaner and easier to read**.
+We can go a step further and take into account the **ES6 _Set_ feature**, which takes all values from an iterable object, in our case an array, but since every element in a set must be unique in the collection, **it skips the duplicates without any effort for us**.

 **When creating a Set keep in mind that null is treated like undefined and that it is a different concept from an array: a Set is a _"keyed collection"_ while the second is an _"indexed collection"_**